TomasTomecek/the-real-blog/content/post/open-service-as-a-service-in-practice.md

 <!--more-->

-Please don't expect to get an end-to-end guide here - that would take a book to write, instead I'd love to point you to the right direction.
+Please don't expect to get an end-to-end guide here - that would take a book to write, instead I intend to give you a few advices how to proceed.

 ## How do I even start?